jcbvm/require-i18next/README.md

     // Plugin code is not needed anymore when inlining locales
     stubModules: ["path/to/require/i18next/plugin"],

-    // Add the i18next lib as dependency to the build modules which use the plugin
+    // Add the i18next lib as dependency to the modules which use the plugin
     // (it is not included by the plugin when building)
     shim: {
         "first": ["i18next"],